zzhang-cn/LLM4LLM/module-1/README.md

 - **Supervised vs. unsupervised learning**: Different approaches to training language models
 - **Training vs. inference**: How models learn patterns and make predictions
 - **Semantic properties**: How embeddings capture relationships between words
+- **Perplexity**: Measuring the quality and predictive power of language models
-- **Limitations of simple models**: Why we need more sophisticated approaches
+- **Limitations of static embeddings**: Why we need more sophisticated approaches

 ## Session Progression